Our ambition for respiratory disease

 - Expand pulmonary rehabilitation services across the country so that patients who would benefit complete treatment in a good quality service.

-- Improve the way medicines are prescribed and reviewed and supporting patients to use their inhalers properly.
+- Improve appropriate prescribing of medicines and the way they are reviewed, and support patients to use their inhalers properly

-- Design services that support patients to manage their conditions themselves, and receive personalised care.
+- Design and develop tools and programmes that will support patients to manage their condition themselves and receive personalised care

 How we are working with partners